 - BG4Lokanta: small down-to-earth eatery serving a fresh mix from the surrounding stalls: mostly Greek, Italian and Arab food;

-- Nautilus fish restaurant: serving probably the freshest fish in Vienna; pricey;
+- Umarfisch best fish restaurant at Naschmarkt: serving probably the freshest fish in Vienna; the grilled octopus and salmon tartare are divine;

 - Naschmarkt Pavillon: one of the first restaurants at Naschmarkt, serving Austrian/Mediterranean cuisine and wines;